When you think about your retirement, you might picture yourself on a beach or driving cross-country in an RV, with no worries in sight.

 But even if your idea of slowing down includes becoming a professional skydiver (hey, whatever feels right), you’re going to need to set aside a chunk of money beforehand to help make your retirement dreams a reality.

-This is where individual retirement accounts – aka IRAs – could help.
+This is where individual retirement accounts – or IRAs – could help.
 They may not be the only way you save for your second act.
-But their possible tax benefits and age-based withdrawal rules could make them a worthwhile part of your overall savings portfolio.
+But their potential tax benefits and age-based withdrawal rules could make them a worthwhile part of your overall savings portfolio.

 Already contributing to an employer-sponsored retirement plan, like a 401(k)?
 Stick around – you may be able open an IRA, too.

 The caveat: Even if you can deduct your contributions now, you might still be on the hook for taxes later.
-In most cases, you'll be required to pay taxes on money you withdraw from your Traditional IRA account in retirement unless certain qualified charitable distributions are made from the account.
+In most cases, you'll be required to pay taxes on money you withdraw from your Traditional IRA account in retirement.

-You can start taking out money from a Traditional IRA once you’re 59½-years-old.
-When you make a withdrawal, you’ll just have to pay income tax on it.
+You can start taking out money from a Traditional IRA once you’re 59½ years old.
+When you make a withdrawal, you’ll have to pay income tax on it.
 Of course, you could take funds out earlier – but you’ll likely get hit with a tax bill plus a 10% penalty.
-There are also rules about making required withdrawals every year once you’re 72.
+(Remember to consult a tax professional if you have questions.)

 Fun fact: This type of retirement account was named after former Senator William V. Roth, Jr., from Delaware.
-And the name isn’t the only difference.
-Here’s how Roth IRAs compare:
+Here’s how Roth IRAs compare.

 When you have a Roth IRA, the money you put in is taxed before it goes into the account.
 While that might seem like a missed opportunity to save on taxes upfront, the benefit could come later: When you retire, you can withdraw your money tax-free (as long as you meet certain requirements).